 - We transition from being an AmeriCorps program, leveraging the talent and commitment of recent college graduates, and launch a two-year School Improvement Fellowship (SIF) program, in which experienced teachers work intensively in our schools as our front-line change agents.
 These Fellows are later called School Improvement Partners, or SIPs.

 - Partners releases the School Transformation Framework and Rubric, tools that specify research-based best practices in instruction, teacher professional learning and leadership.
 These provide a roadmap for the work that school leaders and teachers undertake to improve their instructional programs continuously.
-Our framework is based on a careful analysis of our most successful schools, making sure to ground and frame our experiential knowledge in the most up-to-date research on effective teaching and leadership practices.
+This framework is based on a careful analysis of the most successful schools, making sure to ground and frame the experiential knowledge of Partners’ staff in the most up-to-date research on effective teaching and leadership practices.

-- Although initiated in 2008, we now begin standardizing our school transformation approach through a Field Guide, doing so in order to strengthen the consistency of our impact across partner schools.
+- Although initiated in 2008, Partners begins to standardize its school transformation approach through a Field Guide, doing so in order to strengthen the consistency of its impact across partner schools.

 - Partners establishes a Performance Management System and prepares the first annual Evidence of Impact Report.